Link to resources for undocumented students, including information about the California Assembly Bill 540 (AB 540).

 UC San Diego Cross-Cultural Center: Maintains a list of links offering information and assistance to AB 540 and undocumented students.

-AB 540.com: Offers a wide variety of information for AB 540 students, families, and advisors (in both English and Spanish).
+AB 540 University of California: Offers a wide variety of information for AB 540 students, families, and advisors (in both English and Spanish).

-AB 540 CSUF Online Resource Guide: Cal State Fullerton provides application instructions and answers frequently asked questions from AB 540 students.
+AB 540 CSU Resources: California State University provides application information, resource links, and answers to frequently asked questions from AB 540 students.

 American Immigration Lawyers Association (AILA): A national association that provides legal services while advocating for fair immigration laws and policies.
 AILA offers licensed, professional, and free and low-cost help, and resources for researching immigration laws.